intershop/intershop-pwa/docs/guides/testing-jest.md

 it ('should add a product to an existing wishlist when the button is clicked', () => {...})
 ```

-Basically it should read like a documentation for the unit under test, not a documentation about what the test does.
+Basically, it should read like a documentation of the unit under test, not a documentation of what the test does.
 [Jasmine](https://jasmine.github.io) has named the methods accordingly.
 Read it like \`I am describing <component>, it should <do> when/if/on <condition/trigger> (because/to <reason>)\`.

 This also applies to assertions.